amnamoussa/FEND-FeedReaderTesting/README.md

 5. A test that ensures the menu changes visibility when the menu icon is clicked.
 This test should have two expectations: does the menu display when clicked and does it hide when clicked again.

 #### A test suite named `"Initial Entries"`
-6. Write a test that ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container.
+6. A test that ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container.

 #### A test suite named `"New Feed Selection"`
-7. Write a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.
+7. A test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.